Children & Resistance Training - Part 3

-- Stage 2: Perform 30 seconds of each exercise for as many controlled repetitions as possible followed by 40 seconds rest and then move onto the next exercise.
-Perform 1 circuit - total workout time approximately 27 minutes (including warm up and cool down).
+- Stage 2: Perform 30 seconds of each exercise for as may controlled repetitions as possible followed by 40 seconds rest and then move onto the next exercise.
+Perform 1 circuit - total workout time approximately 27 minutes (including warm-up and cool down).

 - Stage 3: Perform the same as stage 2 but repeat the circuit 2 times - total workout time approximately 38 minutes.

 - Stage 4: Perform 2 circuits but increase exercise time to 40 seconds per exercise with 50 seconds recovery - total workout time approximately 40 minutes.

 - Stage 5: Perform 2 circuits but increase exercise time to 50 seconds per exercise with 50 seconds recovery - total workout time approximately 43 minutes.